hectorcorrea/solr-for-newbies/tutorial.md

 q={! qf=$custom_search_field}teachers
 ```

+The syntax to use local parameters and dereferencing looks a bit scary at first since you have to pass your parameters in the following format: `{! key=value}` where `key` is the parameter that you want to pass and `value` the value to use for that parameter.
+Dereferencing (asking Solr use a pre-existing value rather than a literal) is triggered by prefixing the `value` with a `$` as in `{! key=$value}`.
 You can see an example of how this is used in a Blacklight application in the following [blog post](https://library.brown.edu/DigitalTechnologies/solr-localparams-and-dereferencing/).

 ### Search Components